msamogh/msamogh/README.md

-# Hi, I'm Amogh Mannekote! 👋
+# Namaskaara, I'm Amogh Mannekote! 🙏

 I'm a PhD student at the University of Florida.
 My research lies at the intersection of **Dialogue** and **HCI**.
 I also like to build and contribute to **open-source** software tools and libraries for ML engineers and researchers.